owncloud-archive/documentation/admin_manual/appliance/enterprise-trial.rst

-The appliance has the community edition of ownCloud but can be easily upgraded to the enterprise edition.
-This upgrade gives you access to a Free-30-Day-Trial of the enterprise edition and all it's features.
+The appliance contains the community edition of ownCloud but can be easily upgraded to the enterprise edition.
+This upgrade gives you access to a free, 30-day trial of the enterprise edition and all it's features.
 All you need is an email address to get started.
 Here are the necessary steps:

 - Visit https://marketplace.owncloud.com/enterprise-trial